 Most of the scammers have a sob story.
 My spouse died; I’m deployed overseas; I was left at the altar; and so on.
 They will say anything to tug at your heartstrings.

 Inevitably, there will be an emergency in which the scammer needs fast cash: hospital bills, eviction, and broken-down vehicles are examples.

 Some make grand promises to visit, if only they had cash for travel.
 A good friend works for an airline and will offer to cover the expenses.
 The scammer never accepts and wants to purchase her own ticket on his dime.
 My personal favorite is the scammer who is overseas and cannot access his bank account until he gets back to the States.
 It’s true that there are banks and credit cards that place travel bans on accounts but they aren’t going to leave you stranded in some third world country.

 An offer of a business deal or employment is a savvy way to get someone to shell out cash.
 Pay now, play later.
 The scammer may offer a partnership or a scenario of building a future together.

 How to Protect Yourself

 The first thing I do when interacting with someone is to search online.
-Reverse phone searches, reverse image searches, and social media accounts are a good way to start.
+An app for unknown number look ups, reverse image searches, and social media accounts are a good way to start.
 If the scammer regales you with a sob story or flowery poetry, copy part of it and Google the words.
 Chances are you’ll find a matching entry.
 In the end, there’s nothing wrong with online dating.
 Most of us do it.
 But no matter what he or she says, keep your wallet firmly closed until you’re convinced it’s the real thing.